ota-meshi/eslint-plugin-regexp/docs/rules/no-unused-capturing-group.md

   This option controls whether the rule is fixable.
 Defaults to `false`.

   This rule is not fixable by default.
 Unused capturing groups can indicate a mistake in the code that uses the regex, so changing the regex might not be the right fix.
 When enabling this option, be sure to carefully check its changes.

+- `allowNamed: true | false`

+  Whether unused **named** capturing groups are allowed.
+Defaults to `false`.

+  Sometimes named capturing groups can be used to document a regex.
+In such cases, it can be acceptable to have unused named capturing groups.
+This option is disabled by default to prevent mistakes.

 ## :couple: Related rules